How to Prepare for Renting in Toronto | Own In Toronto

 Cash-Only Payments with No Receipts

-You are entitled to a receipt for every rent payment you make.
-Any landlord unwilling to provide written confirmation of payments is operating outside what the law requires, and puts you in a difficult position if a dispute ever arises.
+You are entitled to a receipt for any rent payment you request one for, free of charge, including after you move out.
+A landlord unwilling to provide written confirmation of payments is operating outside what the law requires, and puts you in a difficult position if a dispute ever arises.

 🚩